MaxMaeder/Python-Notes/index.md

 person_1 = Person("Bill", 20, 1001)
 ```

-## Code Organization and Accessibility
+## Namespaces, Scopes, and Variable Behavior
 ### Namespaces
 - A namespace as a mapping from names to objects
   - Examples: built-in names (like `abs()`), global names in a module, local names in function invocation